 He was privileged enough to be trained by many different guides from around Africa which has helped him gain his wide range of knowledge in all aspects of guiding.
 In 2009 he became a fully qualified guide and joined the Royal family in 2017.
 Wallace’s favourite activities are walking safaris and game drives- he also has a keen eye for spotting leopards.

 Joseph is a father of 5, and this must be where his love for people comes developed.
 Jo is the most enthusiastic guide you will come across on any safari, and he thrives on sharing his wildlife experiences with his guests.
 He loves canoeing, game drives and fishing and we can guarantee that if you go on any of these activities with him, you will end the day a happier person.

 Jo qualified as a guide in 2008 after working as a barman at a neighbouring camp.
 He joined the Royal Zambezi Lodge family in 2016.
 He is leading the pangolin sightings and also has an excellent eye for Aardvark.

-Mainza was born in the Luangwa district in the chief Mbuluma tribal area in the eastern part of the Lower Zambezi National Park.
+Last but definitely not the east of our Safari Guides is Mainza.
+Born in the Luangwa district in the chief Mbuluma tribal area in the eastern part of the Lower Zambezi National Park.
 His passion grew from a young age, and his inspiration for nature came from his father, Mr Solomon Chidunuka, an award-winning Tuskers conservationist.
 Solomon imparted vast knowledge to Mainza and has continuously guided him through his career in tourism.
 Being an ambassador for nature was always his dream, and this turned to reality when Mainza joined Royal Zambezi Lodge in 2016 as an intern.
 He is now a qualified guide and is grateful to the Royal team for believing in him and giving him the support to make his dream a reality.